nowherekydd/Cyberpunk-RED-Character-Manager/README.md

 - Advanced character sheet
 - Cyber references [possibly database?]

+I would love to eventually do a GUI/character creator, but that is not on the horizon any time soon.

 If you have any suggestions/comments, please feel free to let me know in any form of contact.
 I'm new to GitHub so I'm not quite sure how it works just yet.